samira-adidaoui/Projet_ComHelp/README.md

 Comhelp is a free classified-ad website where you can ask other users for help, guidance and various types of things based on categories.

-All you need to post an ad is to sign up. after signup, users get an email and.
-From your personal account page you can update your info, get a listing of ads you’ve created and answered and post a new ad.
+All you need to post an classified-ad is to sign up.
+After signup, you receive an email to confirm your registration.
+From your personal account page, you can update your information, get a listing of post you’ve created and answered and post a new classified-ad.

-As soon as an ad is submitted and validated (we can’t just let anyone post anything), it shows on the app’s landing page.
-Any registered user is then allowed to click a button to answer an ad.
+As soon as an ad is submitted and validated by an admin, will be visible on the landing page.
+Any registered user is then allowed to click a button to answer a post.
 For each new classified-ad validated a tweet is made on our twitter account

-The original poster of the ad still has a right to reject your proposal for whatever reason he or she deems right.
+The original poster of the classified-ad still has a right to reject your proposal.

-Many more features are in store and should be implemented soon, so stay tuned !

 # Our team :